 Manage batches of items in a Push source

-Manage items in batches is the best way to ensure that you never get throttled by the service (see Push API limits - Recommended maximum number of items/security identities per hour).
-A batch Push API operation allows you to forward many push operations to the service using only a few Push API calls, rather than performing hundreds (or thousands) of single Push API calls to achieve the same results.
+Managing items in batches is the best way to ensure that you never get throttled by the service (see Push API limits - Recommended maximum number of items/security identities per hour).
+Batch Push API requests allow you to forward many item updates to the service using only a few Push API requests, rather than performing hundreds (or thousands) of single item requests to achieve the same results.

-Performing batch Push API operations is slightly more complex than performing single Push API operations, as doing so involves three distinct steps which are detailed in this article.
+Performing batch update Push API requests is slightly more complex than performing single Push API requests, as doing so involves three distinct steps which are detailed in this article.

 Tip